rayapativijay/rayapativijay/README.md

 - 👀 I’m interested in web developing
 - 🌱 I’m currently persuing b.tech 3rd year
 - 💞️ I’m looking for the internships.
-- 📫 you van contact me through my mail .
+- 📫 you can contact me through my mail .

 <!---
 rayapativijay/rayapativijay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.